[update 8-30-2017: I just posted a chart of set-up instructions for all (I think!) of the sample braids I show in these photos and in the videos.]

 These ones remind me of a parquet or tiled floor:

-I will make a separate post of pictures and directions for different Triangle braid color-patterns.
-In the meantime, each of the three videos teaches a different Triangle braid color-pattern.
+Each of the three videos teaches a different Triangle braid color-pattern.
 All of them can be extrapolated to triangle braids of different numbers of loops, see immediately below the timeline of the last video for more information.

 Both the D-shaped braid and the triangle braid can be made with as few as 5 loops, though you do get more color-pattern possibilities with 7 or more loops.
 Here’s essentially the same 5-loop color-sequence [black-bicolor-black-bicolor-black] incorporated into 5-loop, 6-loop, 7-loop, 9-loop, and 11-loop triangle braids (6-loop braid has one extra bicolor loop; others’ extra loops are green):